Catch up on stories from the past week (and beyond) at the Slashdot story archive

 Once compaines are afraid to let communities post pics, its not that far to stop posting of comments as well (its a bit of a slippery slope I know).
 I'm all for the open expression of opinion and beliefs, and I do believe that once contacted, the webmaster/admin should remove the pics, but they shouldn't be fine because the pics were there.

-How do you control what someone might post (Score:3, Interesting)
+• How do they expect board operators to control what someone might post

 Well for web site operators and not ISPs: